JarrydWannenburg/JarrydWannenburg/README.md

 [![](https://img.shields.io/badge/GitHub-View_on_GitHub-6e5494?logo=GitHub)](https://github.com/JarrydWannenburg/SupplementalCalc)
 [![](https://img.shields.io/badge/YouTube-Watch_User_Walkthrough-FF0000?logo=YouTube)](https://youtu.be/TTYsi2jaqUw)

-**General Skills:** APIs, Data Transformation, Data Analytics, Data Visualization, Interactive Web App Development
+**Concepts:** APIs, Data Transformation, Data Analytics, Data Visualization, Interactive Web App Development

-**Specific Skills:** R (main libraries: shiny, dyplr, ggplot2, lubridate, tidygeocoder)
+**Skills:** R (shiny, dyplr, ggplot2, lubridate, tidygeocoder)

 **Background:** After realizing the unrealistic assumption made in LightingCalc, I set out to build a new calculator that relaxed that assumption.
 The result was a web application that allows a user to specify what percent of the year they'd like to reach their target DLI and how many hours they light their greenhouse.
 I also rebuilt the dashboard to calculate demand charges and visualize a scatterplot of the amount of sunlight coming into the greenhouse and how much supplemental light is needed.